 Other things we loved along the Withlacoochee Trail:

 - Remnants of the railroad history.
 Every mile along the trail, a cement pole displays the miles to Richmond, the railroad’s hometown.
 There are also “whistle markers,” cement poles with bars marked to indicate an upcoming intersection that the engineer needs to warn of his approach.
 Also, in Inverness, the 1892 rail depot still stands.

 - Beautiful trees and flowers.
-On our early March ride, we enjoyed dogwoods blooming along the trail and azaleas flowering in a historic and picturesque cemetery trailside near Inverness.
+In spring, dogwoods bloom along the trail and azaleas flower in a historic and picturesque cemetery trailside near Inverness.

 - Birds and animals along the trail.
 We saw gopher tortoises, snakes and a variety of birds.
 We also enjoyed the occasional horse (and horse-drawn wagon!) using the adjoining equestrian trail.

 - Several parks worth exploring.
 Near Inverness, you can ride through Fort Cooper State Park, which has a special bike and pedestrian entrance off the bike trail.
 It’s worth riding through the quiet forest here (we saw two deer) and reading about the Seminole War history the site commemorates.
 In Inverness, a city park across from the trailhead has a boardwalk along the cypress-lined shore of a lake.

 - Good trail amenities.
 The trail has six trailheads with parking and facilities as well as picnic tables and benches positioned periodically along the trail.